Trygve Slagsvold Vedum

-Trygve Magnus Slagsvold Vedum (born 1 December 1978) is a Norwegian politician who has served as Minister of Finance since 2021.
+Trygve Magnus Slagsvold Vedum (born 1 December 1978) is a Norwegian politician and farmer who served as Minister of Finance between 2021 and 2025.
 A member of the Centre Party, which he has led since 2014, he has been a Member of Parliament (MP) for Hedmark since 2005.
 Vedum also served as Minister of Agriculture and Food from 2012 to 2013.

 Early life

 Vedum was born in Hamar as a son of Trond Vidar Vedum, a lecturer in biology at Hedmark University College, and teacher Karen Sigrid Slagsvold.
 After finishing the lower secondary school in Romedal in 1994 he entered the three-year upper secondary education in natural resources management, with two years at Jønsberg and one year at Tomb.
-Following graduation, he studied sciences at Hedmark University College, before enrolling at the University of Oslo in 1999 where he received a bachelor's degree in political science in 2002.
+Following graduation, he studied sciences for one year at Hedmark University College, before enrolling at the University of Oslo in 1999 where he received a bachelor's degree in political science in 2002.

 Political career

 Early career

 He chaired the Centre Youth from 2002 to 2004, at the time also serving as central board member of the Centre Party.
 He was elected to Hedmark county council in 1999, serving until 2005.
-From 2004 to 2005 he also worked as an organizational adviser in the Centre Party.
+From 2004 to 2005 he also worked as an organizational advisor in the Centre Party and was a board-member of the organisations of Nei til Atomvåpen (No to Nuclear Weapons) and Nei til EU in the period 2005–2007.

 Parliament

 He was elected to the Parliament of Norway from Hedmark in 2005 and re-elected in 2009 and 2013.
-Vedum started out in the Standing Committee on Local Government and Public Administration, then changed to the Standing Committee on Health and Care Services in 2008.
-In October 2008 he became deputy leader here, and also Second Deputy President of the Odelsting as well as party whip.
+Vedum was initially in the Standing Committee on Local Government and Public Administration, then changed to the Standing Committee on Health and Care Services in 2008.
+In October 2008 he became deputy leader of the committee, as well as Second Deputy President of the Odelsting, and party whip.
 He was also a member of the Electoral Committee from 2005 to 2012, and from 2009 to 2012 the Standing Committee on Foreign Affairs and Defence and the Enlarged Committee on Foreign Affairs and Defence.